Cross Section Diagram

 "do-it-yourself":

-Click here to order the same great folding legs we use
+Click here to order the same great folding legs we used

 Visit Rockler.com - Woodworking Superstore!